Raisenil/Laravel_Inventory_Management_System/README.md

 - **Theming**: Professional themes for frontend and backend customization.

-## 5. Getting Started

-To Properly Run it on local system make sure Laravel 10 installed and have a basic understanding of PHP, MySQL, HTML, CSS, and JavaScript.
-Clone the project repository and follow the setup instructions as provided.

-## 6. User Roles and Authentication
+## 5. User Roles and Authentication

 The system includes user roles and authentication features.
 Users can register, log in, and access different sections of the application based on their roles.

-## 7. Managing Inventory
+## 6. Managing Inventory

-### 7.1.
+### 6.1.
 Purchase Management

 This feature allows you to record and manage product purchases.

-### 7.2.
+### 6.2.
 Invoice Management

 Create, manage, and generate invoices for your customers.

-### 7.3.
+### 6.3.
 Reports

 Generate various reports, including daily invoice reports, working stock reports, supplier-wise stock reports, and customer credit/paid reports.

+## 7. Getting Started

+To Properly Run it on local system make sure Laravel 10 installed.
+Clone the project repository and follow the setup instructions as provided.

 ## 8. Installation and Setup